Gloria Estefan: 2020–present: Brazil305 and Raíces

 Estefan announced she was working on re-recording her music catalog with Brazilian rhythms and four new songs on an album titled Brazil305.
 She released the first single for the album, "Cuando Hay Amor", on 12 June 2020.

 In April 2020, Estefan released "Put on Your Mask", a parody of her 1989 song "Get on Your Feet", with the lyrics changed to reflect the importance of wearing face masks during the COVID-19 pandemic.
 In May 2020, Estefan wrote and released "We Needed Time" to reflect her feelings around the COVID-19 global pandemic.
 The video for the song was shot in Star Island, Miami by socially distanced cinematographers using drone cameras.

 In 2022, the Estefans released a Christmas album tilted Estefan Family Christmas.
 The album includes Gloria Estefan, her daughter Emily, and her grandson.

 The soundtrack single "Gonna Be You" from the film 80 for Brady was released on January 20, 2023.
 The song was written by Diane Warren, and performed by Dolly Parton, Belinda Carlisle, Cyndi Lauper, Debbie Harry and Gloria Estefan.
 The official music video shows Parton, Carlisle, Lauper, and Estefan performing while wearing football jerseys similar to the ones worn by the women in the film, interspersed with clips from the film.

-Estefan released her next album, Raíces on May 28, 2025.
+Estefan released her next album, Raíces, on May 28, 2025.
 It debuted at No. 9 in the U.S. Billboard tropical charts.
+The album won the Grammy Award for Best Tropical Latin Album at the 68th Annual Grammy Awards.